Malcolm Delevingne: Worker safety

 Though Delevingne was involved with many aspects of the Home Office, he was particularly concerned with occupational health and safety, with special focus on regulations for factories and coalmines.
 He was instrumental in the passage of the Police, Factories, & c.
 (Miscellaneous Provisions) Act 1916 (6 & 7 Geo.
 5. c.
 31) which required workplaces to provide first aid, washrooms, drinking water and other amenities.
 He did a considerable amount of work on the Coal Mines Act 1911 (1 & 2 Geo.
 5. c.
 50), which required all mine owners to establish rescue stations, provide teams of trained rescuers, and to keep and maintain rescue apparatus on site.

 While heading the Factory Department at the Home Office, he was one of the principal movers behind the establishment of the International Labour Office and initially served on its Governing body.
 He was also influential in reorganised the Factory Department and establishing an industrial museum, the Home Office Industrial Museum, to promote worker safety, health and welfare.
 Delevingne was sent as part of the British delegation to international labour conferences in Bern in 1905, 1906 and 1913, in Washington, D.C. in 1919, and in Geneva in 1923, 1928 and 1929.
 British delegate to the Labour Commission of the Paris Peace Conference, 1919.

 Delevingne became an expert on factories, and contributed a lengthy article to The Times in July 1933, to coincide with the centenary of the establishment of the Factory Inspectorate.
-In his 1950 obituary, The Times wrote that Delevigne was "undoubtedly an unobtrusive, but powerful, force behind much of the factory legislation that was passed during the first quarter of the present century.
+In his 1950 obituary, The Times wrote that Delevingne was "undoubtedly an unobtrusive, but powerful, force behind much of the factory legislation that was passed during the first quarter of the present century.
 This was a subject that he knew from end to end, not only on its practical but also on its historical side."

 After his retirement, he stayed active in the government's role in industrial safety.
 He served as chairman of a committee on work shifts for women and youth in 1933, on a commission of safety in coal mines in 1936, chairman of a committee on rehabilitation of the injured, and as chairman of the Safety in Mines Research Board from 1939 to 1947.